There are so many reasons why you should want to find good questions to ask your daughter to get to know your daughter’s heart.

-You might want to ask your daughter these questions to get a glimpse inside her mind, to look at your child’s world through her eyes.
+You might want to ask your daughter these questions to get a glimpse inside her mind or to look at your child’s world through her eyes.

 For me, it’s all of these reasons.
-As much as I think I know my daughter, I am constantly surprised by her answers (and yes, we really do use this journal in my house.
-It’s one of our favorite parts of the day.)
+As much as I think I know my daughter, I am constantly surprised by her answers (and yes, we really do use these questions in my house.)

-Even though these questions can be completed quickly each day, many of them can provide a chance to talk about issues your child is facing, or a chance to start a conversation about the importance of being kind or confident.
+Even though these questions can be completed quickly each day, many of them can provide effective ways to talk about issues your child is facing, or a chance to start a conversation about the importance of being kind or confident.

 I love these questions because there are fun, laugh inducing questions mixed in with serious, more thought provoking questions.
 This means that you will able to discuss topics that are important without your child realizing that you are talking about serious stuff.